2022 Breakthrough Dialogue

 - Ted Nordhaus, Founder and Executive Director, Breakthrough Institute

-- David Wallace-Wells, Deputy Editor, New York Magazine
+- David Wallace-Wells, Writer and Columnist, New York Times

 - T. Jayaraman, Senior Fellow , M. S. Swaminathan Research Foundation

 Most crops around the world are grown on large farms.
 Most food consumed today is produced with synthetic, not organic, fertilizers.
 International trade in agricultural products grows every year.
 Meat consumption is on the rise.
 In other words, our global diet is already highly industrialized.
 The question is not whether the food system of the future will be industrial, but what it will look like.

 Will global food supply become ever more global, or will the supply chain brittleness exposed by COVID-19 and the War in Ukraine push nations to pursue greater food sovereignty?
 Is the future of protein production more animal, more vegetable, or more mineral?
 What role is there on a modern, industrialized, highly urban planet for small-scale, organic, and artisanal food?
 Answering these questions will hinge as much on cultural and political values as technological and agronomic ones.